vla-eval: A Unified Evaluation Harness for Vision-Language-Action Models: Framework Design

-\textbf{Episode execution and error isolation.} A \texttt{SyncEpisodeRunner} orchestrates the blocking observe$\to$act$\to$step loop between benchmark and model server.
-Failures (environment crash, timeout, protocol error) are isolated at the episode level with a structured \texttt{failure\_reason} field; the runner re-initializes the environment automatically for the next episode.

 \textbf{Declarative configs.} Two YAML configs (benchmark + model server) drive each evaluation.
 We publish all Docker images to \texttt{ghcr.io} with versioned tags and bundle all required assets (scene files, textures, robot descriptions), eliminating the ad-hoc asset installation that each benchmark otherwise requires.
-A complete evaluation requires only two commands:
+A complete evaluation requires only two commands: \texttt{vla-eval serve} and \texttt{vla-eval run}.
+Every run produces a structured JSON result file recording the harness version, benchmark configuration, and per-episode metrics, enabling exact reproduction.